REGISTERED CHARITY NO. 281187

 BENEFITS & GRANTS

-4. With two exceptions:
+4. With three exceptions:

 5. Applications from individuals may only be granted for musical, artistic, education & training (but excluding general tuition fees), general environmental, cultural or sporting purposes (excluding general membership and subscription fees) and for care in the community for the elderly and disabled.
 It may be insisted that any such grants are paid to a relevant third party supplier.